DarkFlippers/unleashed-firmware/ReadMe.md

 <a href="https://ibb.co/wQ12PVc"><img src="https://i.ibb.co/wQ12PVc/fzCUSTOM.png" alt="fzCUSTOM" border="0"></a>

 Welcome to [Flipper Zero](https://flipperzero.one/)'s Custom Firmware repo!
-Our goal is to make any features possible in this device without any stupid limitaions!
+Our goal is to make any features possible in this device without any stupid limitations!
 Please help us realize emulation for all dynamic (rolling codes) protocols and brute-force app!

 # Update firmware